 Lemonade/Bake Sale Fundraiser!!

 Veterinary bills are our biggest expense in the rescue.
-The second Saturday each month we will be hosting a lemonade and bake sale stand to help with a specific medical need.
-We are currently raising money for treatment of Frannie's congestive heart disease.
-Frannie is a sweet senior girl who needs ongoing treatment with the cardiologist in order to live out her life without pain.
-Join us on Saturday, July 8 from 12-3 p.m. at Pet Supplies Plus in the Westcott Shopping Center for our monthly fundraiser.
+One Saturday each month we will be hosting a lemonade and bake sale stand to help with a specific medical need.
+We are currently raising money for Sugar who has stage three cancer.
+She has had her leg amputated and we want to give her a great quality of life for whatever time she has left.
+Join us on Saturday, November 11 from 12-3 p.m. at Pet Supplies Plus in the Westcott Shopping Center (Summerville) for our monthly fundraiser.
 Show your love for the animals by visiting our stand.

 Sign up at Wooftrax.com!